zdu-strong/transparent-republic/README.md

 ✅ The power to elect the National Supervisory Council and the State Supervisory Councils.<br/>

-✅ The power to revoke any National Supervisory Council member or State Supervisory Councils, when the impeachment rate reaches ≥ 50%.<br/>
+✅ The power to revoke any member of the National Supervisory Council or the State Supervisory Councils, when the impeachment rate reaches ≥ 50%.<br/>

 ## 🔷 3.
 National Supervisory Council<br/>